 In real estate, logos tend to be the first thing people notice.
 In the minds of consumers, your real estate company logo must be professional, yet unique.
 It must also fit in well with your company brand.

-Hundreds if not thousands of companies and agents have used some home icon: a basic house or root top in a variety of colors and styles.
+Hundreds if not thousands of companies and agents have used some home icon: a basic house or roof top in a variety of colors and styles.
 These may suggest real estate to casual observers, but the concept is so common the question to ask is: Will people remember you?

-At a certain point, most of us become overwhelmed and stop paying attention to the same old logos and generic clipart.
+At a certain point, most of us become de-sensitized and stop paying attention to the same old logos and generic clipart.
 It’s worth as much effort as it takes to come up with something that’s truly eye-catching and memorable, yet still strongly associated with real estate.

 Smart designs use distinctive patterns to represent old ideas.
 Geometric arrays of rectangles, triangles, pyramids, and other basic shapes can replace the old roof or structure concept.
 This provides a wide variety of options without straying too far from the familiar.

 Your real estate logo should also reflect your personality.
-If you cater to a certain market, such as selling historical homes, something more traditional might be appropriate, like a victorian style gable / dormer decoration.
+If you cater to a certain market, such as selling historical homes, something more traditional might be appropriate, like a Victorian style gable / dormer decoration.
 If your main focus is beach front homes, maybe sand and surf would fit better.
 Remember that your logo should represent how you want others to see your real estate services and your character.